mike-yuen/travel-client/src/plugins/chatbox/README.md

   process.env.VUE_APP_BASE_URL
 );

-### - Explaination about Chat scenario
+# Explanation about Chat scenario
-Subjunctive: We call the user that login to web and have the token that A(*) and user B is friend in list chat of A( *).
+Scenario: Let’s call the user that logs in to the web portal and holds the token user A(*).
+User B is one of A( *)’s friend in the chat list.

-## - AppChat.vue
+## AppChat.vue
-To use the app chat, we need signin firebase with the custom token and when destroy we need to logout firebase.
+To use the chat app, we need to sign in to Firebase using the custom token.
+When we want to close the app, we need to log out of Firebase.

-# - Technical explaination:
+### - Technical explanation:
-- In created() function, getTokenLoginFirebase() function will signin firebase.
+- In created() function, getTokenLoginFirebase() function will sign in to Firebase.
-- In destroy() function, we use signOut() function of firebase to logout.
+- In destroy() function, we use signOut() function of Firebase to log out.

-## - ChatOrderedList.vue
+## ChatOrderedList.vue
-If A(*) user have NO chat with anyone before, this chatlist will empty, else the chatlist of this user will be shown (should be ordered by the lastMessage's createdDate, however it currently sort by ID.
-So we need to ask for support from BE).
+If user A(*) has had NO chat with anyone before, this chat list will be empty.
+Otherwise, the chat list for this user will be shown (should be sorted in descending order by the latestMessage's createdDate, however it is currently sorted by ID so we need to ask for support from BE).

-When A(*) click to B user in list chat, the chatbox with B will be opened.
+When A(*) clicks on user B in chat list, the chat box with B will be opened.

-If chatlist have more than 10 friends, Load More button will be show, when A(*) click button, chatlist will load 10 friends.
+If the chat list has more than 10 friends, Load More button will be show.
+When A(*) clicks on that button, the chat list will load in 10 more friends.

-When new message comes, this friend will be moved to the top of list chat.
+When a new message comes, this friend will be moved to the top of the chat list.

-# - Technical explaination:
+### - Technical explanation:
 - In created() function, there are 2 main jobs:
-  1. getChatListForRendering() will call API to get chatlist and for each friend of chatlist, listenNewMessagesInRoom() function wil REGISTER new subcribe for him.
+  1. getChatListForRendering() will make an API call to get the chat list; and for each friend in the chat list, listenNewMessagesInRoom() function will REGISTER a new subscription for that person.
-  2. listenNewChatInChatlist() will listen to firebase with 2 case:
+  2. listenNewChatInChatlist() will listen to Firebase in 2 cases:
-    - Case change.type === "added": action when a random user C creates new chat room with A(*) user but not send any message yet.
-In this case, we simply register this user with listenNewMessagesInRoom().
+    - Case change.type === "added": when a random user C creates a new chat room with user A(*) but doesn’t send any message.
+In this case, we simply register this user using listenNewMessagesInRoom().
-    - Case change.type === "modified": action when our friend in chatlist (but they are not registered with listenNewMessagesInRoom() function because they are not in first page) chat with us.
-In this case, we register this user with listenNewMessagesInRoom() too and do some stuffs that makes behavior smooth.
+    - Case change.type === "modified": when a friend in the chat list (who is not yet registered using listenNewMessagesInRoom() function because they are not shown in the first page) chats with user A(*).
+In this case, we also register this user using listenNewMessagesInRoom() and do some stuff to that make behavior smooth.

-- In each friend in HTML listchat, when we click on it that will trigger selectChatAccount() function.
-This function is working likes the one we use to register new room from Social Wall.
-This will help opening chatbox and pass data chatbox needs.
+- For each friend in the chat list, when we click on their corresponding HTML section, selectChatAccount() function will be triggered.
+This function also works like the one we use to register a new room from Social Wall.
+This will open a chat box and pass any data that the chat box needs.

-- loadMoreChatList() function works like its name, use getChatListForRendering() with the page++
+- loadMoreChatList() function works like what its name shows.
+It uses getChatListForRendering() with “page” value incremented by 1 (page++).

-## - ChatBox.vue
+## ChatBox.vue
-This component will show us chat history between A(*) and his friend, e.g. B user.
+This component will show us the chat history between A(*) and his friend, E.g. user B.

-When A(*) choose Block on 3dots menu, confirm popup will be opened, and A( *) click "Block", A( *) can NOT send message to B (input message will be disabled).
+When A(*) chooses Block on the 3dots menu, a confirmation popup will be opened.
+If A(*) clicks "Block", A(*) CANNOT send message to B anymore(input message will be disabled).
-If B is blocked by A(*), when he try to send message to A( *), he will receive the fail message.
+If B is blocked by A(*), when B tries to send message to A( *), he will receive a fail message.

-When A(*) choose Clear chat, confirm popup will be opened, and A( *) click "Clear", chat history in A's chatbox will be cleaned.
-B's chatbox still has chat history.
+When A(*) chooses Clear chat, a confirmation popup will be opened.
+If A( *) clicks "Clear", the chat history in A( *)'s chat box will be cleaned.
+B's chat box still has the chat history.

-# - Technical explaination:
+### - Technical explanation:
 - In mounted() function, there are 2 main jobs:
-  1. receiveDataRegisterRoomChat() function: receiving the order to register the new room then execute 2 more ASYNC functions:
+  1. receiveDataRegisterRoomChat() function: receiving the order to register the new room then executes 2 more ASYNC functions:
   - getInformationUserAndRoom(): get user information for rendering the init data of user in tag <div class="chatframe__init">
-  - getDetailRoom(): get information of this room (isBlocked, isMyBlock, report, etc...) and chat history (latest message, it means page 0 in databse) between 2 users.
+  - getDetailRoom(): get information of this room (isBlocked, isMyBlock, report, etc...) and chat history (latest message, corresponding with page 0 in the database) between 2 users.
-  2. In $nextTick(): we handle the case that A(*) scroll to top of chatbox, this code will load more chat history by getListMessageHistories(), it quite complicate and clumsy, I hope any maintainer can make it better.
+  2. In $nextTick(): we handle the case where A(*) scrolls to top of the chat box.
+This code will load more chat history using getListMessageHistories().
+It is quite complicated and clumsy; I hope other maintainers could make it better.

 - There are 2 EventBus on:
   1. "newMessageInRoom": check condition and push new message
-  2. "openRoomWithoutPushMessage": for case change.type === "modified" in Chatlist, just open chatbox and load chat history.
+  2. "openRoomWithoutPushMessage": in case of change.type === "modified" in chat list, just open chat box and load chat history.

-- Block and Clear Chat's just the way we call api and make some practical code to implement it.
-So I have nothing to explain.
+- Block and Clear Chat are just the way we call the API.
+I’ve implemented some simple lines of code to make them work so I have nothing to explain.